austinimlcss/hello-world/README.md

 Hi Humans!

-I'm starting this my class.
+I'm starting this for my class.
 My favorite food is sushi!